bilke/Craft-Docs/source/plugins/advanced/models.rst

    $ingredients = CocktailRecipes_IngredientModel::populateModels($data);

-These functions also accept instances of BaseModel and :doc:`BaseRecord <records>` rather than arrays.
+These functions also accept instances of BaseModel and :doc:`BaseRecord </plugins/db/records>` rather than arrays.

 Validation